ITPNYU/clock-club/works.md

 [One Day Poem Pavilion](http://people.artcenter.edu/~jsong5/thesis/index.html) uses the sun's motion to project and animate a poem that changes through the course of a day and over seasons.

 [Quadrature](http://quadrature.co/) has inspiring clock-adjacent work, including [Voyager](http://quadrature.co/work/voyager/)

+[Studio Gang](https://linkin.bio/studiogang) is an architecture firm founded by Jeanne Gang whose buildings are often patterned to create interesting shadow patterns throughout the day as the sunlight moves across them.
+Their instagram gives many good examples.